-As a cloud administrator, you can create a VMware Cloud on AWS cloud account for the account regions that you want to deploy Cloud Assembly blueprints to.
+As a cloud administrator, you can create a VMware Cloud on AWS cloud account for account regions to which your team will deploy vRealize Automation Cloud blueprints.

-VMware Cloud on AWS requires some unique configuration procedures in Cloud Assembly.
-To properly configure Cloud Assembly for VMware Cloud on AWS, including setting an API token values for the cloud account and setting gateway firewall rules for its cloud proxy, see the VMware Cloud on AWS use case workflow.
+VMware Cloud on AWS requires some unique configuration procedures in vRealize Automation Cloud.
+To properly configure vRealize Automation Cloud for VMware Cloud on AWS, including setting an API token values for the cloud account and setting gateway firewall rules for its cloud proxy, see the VMware Cloud on AWS use case workflow.

 - Verify that you have the required VMware Cloud on AWS administrator credentials, including VMware Cloud on AWS CloudAdmin credentials for the target SDDC in vCenter and that you have enabled HTTPS access on port 443.
-See Credentials for Cloud Assembly cloud accounts.
+See Credentials required for working with cloud accounts in vRealize Automation.

 - Verify that you have the cloud administrator user role.
 See What are the Cloud Assembly user roles.

 - Verify that you have installed a cloud proxy on the vCenter Server that is included in your VMware Cloud on AWS SDDC.
 See Create and deploy a cloud proxy for a VMware Cloud on AWS cloud account in Cloud Assembly.

 - Verify that the cloud proxy VM is on and that the cloud proxy service is connected and running.
 See Verify that a cloud proxy is running on a target virtual machine.